tmichi/point_tutorial/README.md

 - Windows Kinect SDK

-We use CMake (www.cmake.org) to build files.
+CMake (http://www.cmake.org) is used to build files ( However you do not have to instll it if you create build files manually).

 Program files
 -------------